Editor’s Note: This piece will be updated as news around the laws progresses. Last updated July 3 at 3:18 p.m.

 On April 11, Ohio Gov. Mike DeWine signed SB 23 into law, the legislature’s third (and unfortunately, successful) attempt at banning abortion as early as six weeks into a pregnancy.
 Except in cases of medical emergency—life endangerment or serious risk of irreversible impairment of the pregnant person—a physician may not perform an abortion when a fetal “heartbeat” has been detected.
 The law does not contain any exceptions for rape or incest.
 A person who performs an abortion in violation would face fifth-degree felony charges—punishable by six to 12 months in prison and a fine.

-The ban is scheduled to take effect July 11.
-The American Civil Liberties Union (ACLU) has filed a legal challenge, and the law will likely be put on hold as the case continues.
+The ban was scheduled to take effect July 11.
+A federal judge temporarily blocked the law on July 3 while the American Civil Liberties Union (ACLU)’s legal challenge winds its way through the courts.
 For now, pregnant people can still legally access abortion care up to 20 weeks’ gestation.